-Joan Semmelincluded in the group exhibition Scenes from the Collection at the Jewish Museum, New York, NY.
+Joan Semmel included in Scenes from the Collection at the Jewish Museum, New York.

 The institution's press release follows: